DmitriDevelopment/LocalizationKit_iOS/README.md

 #### RecognitionError

-Error will be thrown if recognition failed
+Error type will be thrown if recognition failed

 ```swift
 public enum RecognitionError: Error {